 10+x≥ 9 (means “any quantity that is ten greater than x is greater than or equal to nine”.)

-When you encounter an algebraic word problem, convert the sentence into algebraic expressions by converting words that indicate relations and operations into symbols.
+When encountering an algebraic word problem, convert the sentence into expressions by converting words that indicate relations and operations into symbols.

-Always begin by examining the question for structures and expressions that consist of more than just a single variable or number that will help manipulate the equations.
+Always begin by examining the question for structures and expressions with more than just a single variable or number that will help manipulate the equations.
 Most questions will contain such a structure, and difficult questions may require you to recognize a question’s structure to answer the question at all.

 An Important strategy to approach this type of question uses the property of equality to isolate the variable on one side of the equation and solve it.
 Confirm the solution by plugging the value back into the original equation.

-When working with an equation or inequality with more than one variable, it will often be necessary to solve for one variable.
+When working with an equation or inequality with more than one variable, solving for one variable will often be necessary.
 Certain questions will ask you to do only this.
-To solve for a given variable, transform the equation or inequality so that the variable is isolated on one side of the equation.
-This variable is then said to be expressed in terms of the other variable(s).
+To solve for a given variable, transform the equation or inequality to isolate the variable on one side of the equation.
+This variable is then expressed in terms of the other variable(s).